mishralikan88/Namaste-React-Updated_29_09_2024/Lead-Principal Engineer Interview-Question-Answers-Updated.md

 I don't say no directly.
 I explain the risk, effort, and impact in simple terms, and then suggest a safer alternative.
 This way we still deliver value without breaking existing features or functionalities.

-✅ what is Effort ?

-ffort is how much work is needed to build a product request.(PR)

 ✅ What is a Product Request (PR) ?

 A product request is any feature or change the product team asks engineers to build.

 Examples of product requests -